OTTAA-Project/Questions/README.md

 ![image](https://ottaaproject.com/img/ottaa-project.svg)

-# Welcome to OTTAA's Universal Pictogram Flutter Widget#
+# Welcome to Questions, a multimodal communicator where you ask questions orally and get answers with Pictos#

 ## Web Page